 Commentary YouTube Videos

 A commentary video is when someone with knowledge about a particular topic, trend or industry discusses it.
 The focus isn’t so much on the creator as it is on the subject matter at hand.
 Viewers are seeking to learn something specific, so these videos should include concise intros and outros.
 If the video is part of a series, you’ll want to feature a brief recap — no longer than 30 seconds — at the beginning.
+Lately, commentary video creators have been adding subtitles to their videos as well.
+This technique is very useful for audiences that are looking for videos that are not in their native language.
+There are tools like subtitle video editor that automatically create subtitles and make this process easier.

 For commentary YouTube videos, aim to get your point across in under 8 minutes.
 To achieve this, avoid talking about yourself or making your video longer for the sake of it.
 Instead, give a quick introduction to who you are, provide a recap if necessary and then jump into the meat and potatoes of your content.